Emergency room physicians are working on figuring out what is best to do for back pain

 with low back pain.
 (1) This may all be frustrating for emergency

-department physicians and their patients but not always
+department docs and their patients but not always

 for chiropractors and their chiropractic back pain patients.
 The